Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 There are a few differences that you need to be aware of if you’re planning a road trip in Ireland.
 Not least of these is the fact that all the speed limits are in kilometres rather than miles.

-And if you’re taking your own car over on the ferry, don’t forget to check with your insurer to make sure that you are covered when you’re driving in the Ireland.
+And if you’re taking your own car over on the ferry, don’t forget to check with your insurer before you leave to make sure that you are covered when you’re driving in Ireland.